A2hari/Xplore/README.md

 **Xplore** supports all the platforms and all the devices where python 3.8 runs so it is a platfom independent project

 ## Usage
 Usage of Xplore is very simple.
-You don't need to be a pro at google dork.
+No Complex knowledge of google dorks is need.
 <h4> Here are the steps for using this Software</h4>

 1. Add the google dorks form ghdb to the google-dork.txt and save it.